Materials: Decommissioned Smith & Wesson revolver*, brass, steel plate, LED light source, electronics

 Ahimsa ("do no harm") is a kinetic artwork that pays tribute to nonviolent resistance and the inspiring persons whose work and actions exemplify these principles.
 Made out of a decommissioned Smith & Wesson revolver, the installation functions as an automated slide projector.
 The six slides embedded in the revolver’s rotating cylinder depict the following individuals: Mahatma Gandhi, Martin Luther King Jr., Mohammed Ali, Ursula Franklin, Desmond Doss, Eric Bogle.

-*This work was created for the SF Art of Peace Program, produced by The Robby Poblete Foundation & United Playaz.
+*This work was created for the Art of Peace Program, produced by Yerba Buena Center for the Arts, The Robby Poblete Foundation & United Playaz.

 Collaborator (Programming): Kostadin Ilov